 Payout Policy Through the Financial Crisis: The Growth of Repurchases and the Resilience of Dividends

-We compare the payout policies of US industrials and banks over the past 30 years, including through the financial crisis, to better understand dividends, especially for banks.
-For industrials, the declining propensity to pay (Fama and French, 2001) largely reverses after 2002 and is accompanied by a strong increase in aggregate dividends.
-Financials, especially banks, have a higher and more stable propensity to pay dividends.
-Large banks resist cutting dividends as the crisis begins but then cut dividends aggressively while industrial dividends are largely unaffected.
-Before the crisis, repurchases increase strongly for both sets of firms, pushing total payouts to historic levels, but are quickly reduced at the onset of the crisis.
-Collectively, the evidence suggests that banks use dividends to signal financial strength while the agency costs of free cash flow is the dominant explanation for industrial payouts.
+We compare the payout policies of US industrials and banks over the past 30 years to better understand dividends, especially for banks.
+For industrials, dividends grow strongly after 2002, when the declining propensity to pay reverses.
+Banks have a higher and more stable propensity to pay dividends and resist cutting dividends as the 2007-08 financial crisis begins.
+Before the crisis, increases in repurchases push payouts to historic levels.
+These findings are broadly consistent with the idea that banks use dividends to signal financial strength, while agency costs of free cash flow better explain industrial payouts.

 JEL Classification: G21, G28, G35